reciprocalreviews/reciprocalapp/DESIGN.md

 > [!IMPORTANT]
 > The data below is specific to compensation

-A `Currency` represents a particular named type of `Token`, associated with one or more `Venue`s.
+A `Currency` represents a particular named type of peer review labor `Token`, associated with one or more `Venue`s.
 We allow for many forms of `Currency`, as opposed to one universal one, as different communties may want to place different costs and compensation on different activities, and those amounts will come to have meaning within each of those communities that do not necessarily transfer directly to other communties without some specific exchange agreement.

 Here is a SQL sketch, for clarity: